signalogic/SigSRF_SDK/pktlib_readme.md

   * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that will on return contain header information about the file.
 NULL indicates not supplied
   * errstr, if supplied, should point to an error information string to be included in warning or error messages.
 NULL indicates not supplied

 On success, DSOpenPcap() reads or writes the file's header(s) and leaves file fp_pcap pointing at the first pcap record.

+_Return Value_

 The return value is a 32-bit int formatted as:<br>
       &nbsp;<br>
       &nbsp;&nbsp;&nbsp;&nbsp;(link_type << 20) | (file_type << 16) | link_layer_length<br>
       &nbsp;<br>
     where link_type is one of the LINKTYPE_XXX definitions below, file_type is one of the PCAP_TYPE_XXX definitions below, and link_layer_length is the length (in bytes) of link related information preceding the pcap record (typically ranging from 0 to 14)

-_Return Value_

-For file read (when the DS_OPEN_PCAP_READ flag is given), the full return value should be saved and then supplied as the link_layer_info param in DSReadPcap() and DSFilterPacket().
+When the DS_OPEN_PCAP_READ flag is given, the full return value should be saved and then supplied as the link_layer_info param in DSReadPcap() and DSFilterPacket().

 A return value < 0 indicates an error.